mcagriaksoy/fipy-GPS-Accelerometer-LoRa/README.md

 # fipy-GPS-Accelerometer-LoRa

 Project Purpose:
-Read GPS and Accelerometer values and push them to server via LoRa.
+Read GPS and Accelerometer values and push them to the server via LoRa.

-Hardwares that used:
+Hardware that used:
 FiPy, PyTrack, Multitech Conduit Gateway

 In this project, I pay attention to consume low power and stability.
 To decrease power consumption I used Cayenne LPP, Accelerometer sleep - wake up modes and close the unnecessary functions of FiPY.